top of page

 OUR RESEARCH TECHNIQUES

-NEUROIMAGING (FMRI)
+NEUROIMAGING (fMRI)

 Participants will lay in an MRI (Magnetic Resonance Imaging) scanner, where they will perform tasks as images of their brain are captured.
 This is a painless, non-invasive procedure, and potential participants will be screened to make sure they are MRI-safe before entering the scanner.